YaseenMd22/Dockerhub-Automation-Test/README.md

  (or)
   - Open Command Prompt(CMD)
   - Navigate to project directory
-  - Then run "java -jar Dockerhub_Tests.jar" command in cmd
+  - Then run "java -jar dockerhubTests.jar" command in cmd

 (or)